Western State Hospital (Kentucky)

+The Western State Hospital is a publicly funded psychiatric hospital in Hopkinsville, Kentucky.

+History

-The Western State Hospital, in Hopkinsville, Kentucky which started being built in 1848 and opened receiving its first patients in 1854 as the Western Kentucky Lunatic Asylum, is an inpatient center for the treatment of mental illness.
+Construction began in 1848, in Hopkinsville, Kentucky, on The Western Kentucky Lunatic Asylum, which began admitting patients in 1854.
+Later renamed Western State Hospital, the facility currently operates as an inpatient center for the treatment of mental illness.
 It is on the National Register of Historic Places.
 It had a patient population as high as 2,200 by 1950.
 Improved medications for treatment of mental disorders allowed de-institutionalization and a decrease in inpatient numbers.
 The inpatient population as of 2004 was 220, from 34 counties in Western Kentucky.
 Its three facilities employed 650 workers in 2004.

-Many stories of paranormal activity have been recorded and are to be related in the upcoming book Hauntings of the Western Lunatic Asylum by author Steve E. Asher.
+Unconfirmed stories of alleged paranormal activity at the facility were featured in the book Hauntings of the Western Lunatic Asylum by author Steve E. Asher.